 Bullying: is intentional, repetitive, and can be physical, verbal, and/or emotional and includes electronic bullying, known as cyberbullying.

 Cyberbullying: is a new phenomenon that includes, electronically sending mean, vulgar, or threatening messages or images online posting of sensitive, private information about someone pretending to be someone else online in order to make that person look bad using photo shop tools to create harassing images publishing jokes about another person on the Internet using the Internet to entice a group to physically harm another person can be done using email, IM’s, text messages, blogs, etc.

 Virginia Law holds Virginia students to a model practice, and allows the School Board to use disciplinary measures if a student violates the model practice; bullying is a violation. (§ 18.2-60)

 Certain behaviors associated with bullying can also result in punishment under Virginia Law, for example:

-An assault and battery is the actual infliction of bodily harm.
-This crime is classified as either a Class 1 misdemeanor- 12 months imprisonment and/or $2500 fine, or a Class 6 felony (if the victim is intentionally selected based on race, religion, color or national origin), which can result in up to 5 years imprisonment. (§18.2-57)is the attempt or offer, with force, to do bodily harm, while
+An Assault is the attempt or offer, with force, to do bodily harm, while assault and battery is the actual infliction of bodily harm.
+This crime is classified as either a Class 1 misdemeanor- 12 months imprisonment and/or $2500 fine, or a Class 6 felony (if the victim is intentionally selected based on race, religion, color or national origin), which can result in up to 5 years imprisonment. (§18.2-57)

-If such act is done unlawfully, not maliciously, then it is anand is a Class 6 Felony that can result in 1-5 years; or 12 months in jail and/or $2500 fine.
+If such act is done unlawfully, not maliciously, then it is an unlawful wounding and is a Class 6 Felony that can result in 1-5 years; or 12 months in jail and/or $2500 fine.